NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/sparking-spellgun-(moderate).md

 trait03: "fire"
 trait04: "magical"
 trait05: "spellgun"
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
 weight:
 value: "150"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:2` Interact, Strike  * * *  A broad wooden tube with a handle, a _sparking spellgun_ radiates warmth.
+description: "**Activate** `pf2:2` Interact, Strike  * * *  A broad wooden tube with
+  a handle, a _sparking spellgun_ radiates warmth.
 You Activate the spellgun by aiming it at one creature and making your choice of a spell attack roll or a firearm attack roll against the target's AC.
 This spellgun has a range increment of 30 feet.
 The spellgun fires a small ball of sparks and fire, then crumbles to ash.
-The ball explodes in a flash when it hits, dealing 7d6 fire damage and 3d4 persistent fire damage.  * * *  **Critical Success** The target takes double damage, takes double persistent damage, is [[Conditions/Blinded|Blinded]] for 1 round, and is [[Conditions/Dazzled|Dazzled]] while the persistent damage lasts.  **Success** The target takes full damage, full persistent damage, and is dazzled while the persistent damage lasts."
+The ball explodes in a flash when it hits, dealing 7d6 fire damage and 3d4 persistent fire damage.\
+  \  * * *  **Critical Success** The target takes double damage, takes double persistent damage, is [[Conditions/Blinded|Blinded]] for 1 round, and is [[Conditions/Dazzled|Dazzled]]
+  while the persistent damage lasts.  **Success** The target takes full damage, full persistent damage, and is dazzled while the persistent damage lasts."
 powerTitle1:
 actionEconomy1:
 type1: